CPHS/OPHS Glossary of Terms

 Continuing Review:

-occur at least once every 12 months for all active, federally-regulated
+at least once every 12 months for all active, federally-regulated (FDA

-(FDA or DHHS) protocols, or every 10 years for all active, minimal
+or DHHS) protocols, or every 10 years for all active, minimal risk, non-federally-regulated,

 Covered Entity: